urda/website/_posts/2010-09-24-ironpython-and-csharp.md

 	return
 ```

-This file is describing three basic functions in Python: A function that says "Hello {Name}!
+This file is describing three basic functions in Python: A function that says
+"Hello {Name}!
 Welcome to IronPython!" and two math functions.
-All of these functions will print to our console in C# using the Python **print** command.
+All of these
+functions will print to our console in C# using the Python **print** command.

-Now that we have our python prepared, we will rename the generic **Program.cs** file to **IronPythonMain.cs**.
-As always allow Visual Studio to update the references in the file when prompted.
+Now that we have our python prepared, we will rename the generic **Program.cs**
+file to **IronPythonMain.cs**.
+As always allow Visual Studio to update the
+references in the file when prompted.
 Our C# file will follow this workflow:

 * Create the IronPython Runtime
-  * Enter a try/catch block to catch any exceptions (Unable to find the file, method called that does not exist at runtime, and so on)
+* Enter a try/catch block to catch any exceptions
 * Attempt to load the Python file
 * Run the Python Commands
 * Exit the Program

-So here is the C# that will run our IronPython program...
+So here is the C# that will run our IronPython program:

 ```csharp
 using IronPython.Hosting;